-Medigap plans have been around almost as long as Medicare.
+Medigap and Medicare supplement insurance plans have been around almost as long as Medicare.
 They're sold by health insurance companies like us.
 They help people pay for their share of the costs for health care services covered by Medicare.
 Those costs include:

 - A set amount called a deductible you pay before Medicare starts paying.
 Medicare has two deductibles: one for Part A, which covers hospital services, and one for Part B, which covers medical services.

-- After you meet your Part A deductible, Medicare pays your expenses for the first 60 days you're in the hospital.
+- Hospital expenses applied after you meet your Part A deductible.
+Medicare pays your expenses for the first 60 days you're in the hospital.
 Then you start paying $322 per day (in 2016).
 That amount increases the longer you're in the hospital.

-- After you meet your Part B deductible, Medicare pays 80 percent of your costs for most services.
+- A portion of the cost of most services after you meet your Part B deductible.
+Medicare pays 80 percent of your costs.
 You pay the other 20 percent.

 So your costs can really add up.
-That's where a Medigap plan can help.
+That's where a Medicare supplement insurance plan can help.
 It'll pay your 20 percent coinsurance.
 It'll pay for your hospital expenses.
-Some Medigap plans pay one or both of your deductibles.
+Some supplement plans pay one or both of your deductibles.
 Some will pay for emergency care you need outside of the U.S.

 How it works

-Generally, before you can buy a Medigap plan, you have to be at least 65 and enrolled in Original Medicare Part A and Part B.
+Generally, before you can buy a supplement plan, you have to be at least 65 and enrolled in Original Medicare Part A and Part B.

-You apply for a Medigap plan offered by a health insurance company.
-Medigap plans only cover one person, so if you and your spouse both want Medigap coverage, you'll each need a plan.
+You apply for a Medigap or Medicare supplement plan offered by a health insurance company.
+These plans only cover one person, so if you and your spouse both want supplement coverage, you'll each need a plan.
 It doesn't have to be the same plan.